department vs division whats the difference 4475

 -A department may have specific goals and responsibilities, while a division may be tasked with carrying out a larger mission or goal.

--A department might be divided into smaller units that carry out specific tasks, while a division may be composed of several larger units that share a common mission.
+-A department might be divided into smaller units that carry out specific tasks, while a division may comprise several larger units that share a common mission.

--A department might have more autonomy than a division, with the ability to make decisions on its own without needing approval from above.
+-A department might have more autonomy than a division, with the ability to make decisions independently without needing approval from above.

 -A department might have more employees, while a division may have fewer.